 Excessive drinking and intoxication will not be tolerated.
-Members of the Saint Leo community who choose to drink alcohol irresponsibly will be held responsible for their behavior that occurs while under the influence.
+Members of the Saint Leo University community who choose to drink alcohol irresponsibly will be held responsible for their behavior that occurs while under the influence.

-- a.
-Any violation of Florida State laws regarding alcohol will be considered grounds for University disciplinary action.
+- A. Any violation of Florida State laws regarding alcohol will be considered grounds for University disciplinary action.
 These include: - i.
-Possession and/or consumption of alcoholic beverages if under the age of 21 (including alcohol-based drinks, e.g. FourLoko). - ii.
-Selling, giving, or serving, alcoholic beverages or permitting alcohol to be served to persons under 21. - iii.
+Possession and/or consumption of alcoholic beverages if under the age of 21 (including alcohol-based drinks, e.g., FourLoko). - ii.
+Selling, giving, serving alcoholic beverages, or permitting alcohol to be served to persons under 21. - iii.
 Misrepresenting or misstating one's age or using altered identification for the purpose of procuring alcoholic beverages. - iv.
-Consuming or possessing open containers of alcoholic beverages including secondary containers, while in municipal parks, playgrounds, sidewalks, or streets or being found in the state of intoxication on a street or in a public place.
-This open container law applies both on and off campus.
-This includes the consumption/possession of open alcohol in residence hall corridors, lounges, and any public areas. - v.
+Consuming or possessing open containers of alcoholic beverages including secondary containers, while in municipal parks, playgrounds, sidewalks, streets, or being found in the state of intoxication on a street or in a public place.
+This open container law applies both on and off University Campus.
+This includes the consumption/possession of open alcohol in residence hall corridors, lounges, and any public areas both on and off University Campus. - v.
 Common sources of alcohol, including but not limited to, kegs and party balls (empty or full) are prohibited, except as outlined in the Social Event Guidelines. - vi.
-Devices and games designed for the rapid consumption of alcohol or any other substance including, but not limited to: beer pong, water pong, funnels and/or beer bongs are prohibited. - vii.
+Devices and games designed for the rapid consumption of alcohol or any other substance including, but not limited to beer pong, water pong, funnels and/or beer bongs are prohibited. - vii.
 Driving with a blood alcohol level of 0.08% or more. - viii.
-Possession and/or consumption of alcoholic beverages is strictly prohibited on campus before the start of classes regardless of age.
-Campus is considered "dry" for new and returning students during Orientation/Week of Welcome (fall, spring, summer) and for other students who have been approved to return early.
-This includes all approved students participating in vacation housing. - b.
-Students who are over 21 may apply for a "wet room" with Residence Life which would allow them to consume alcohol within that room. - i.
-Possession of alcohol and/or alcohol containers within any room/suite that is not authorized to be a "wet room", regardless of occupants' age, constitutes a violation of the University's alcohol policy.
+Possession and/or consumption of alcoholic beverages is strictly prohibited on University Campus before the start of classes regardless of age.
+University Campus is considered "dry" for new and returning students during Orientation/Week of Welcome (fall, spring, summer) and for other students who have been approved to return early.
+This includes all approved students participating in extended housing. - B. Students who are over 21 years old may complete and submit a Residence Life Wet Room Agreement that would allow 21-year-old students to consume alcohol within that room. - i.
+Possession of alcohol and/or alcohol containers within any room/suite that is not authorized to be a "wet room", regardless of occupant's age, constitutes a violation of the University's alcohol policy.

-Note: The University considers students to be in possession of alcoholic beverages if the alcoholic beverages are located in their assigned residence hall room, personal vehicle, assigned common space, on their person, or on their personal property or in any other location where the students have knowledge of the presence of alcoholic beverages and access to consume the alcoholic beverage.
+Note: The University considers students to be in possession of alcoholic beverages if the alcoholic beverages are in their assigned residence hall room, personal vehicle, assigned common space, on their person, on their personal property, or in any other location where the students have knowledge of the presence of alcoholic beverages and access to consume the alcoholic beverage.

 B5.
-CAMPUS FACILITY USE
+UNIVERSITY CAMPUS FACILITY USE